-The Daredevil’s Guide to Outer Space mostly covers topics relating to our own solar system.
+The Daredevil’s Guide to Outer Space mostly covers topics relating to our solar system.
 Each of the planets has a double-page spread, with further pages devoted to the International Space Station, moon landings and the scientific technology used for space exploration.
 In the final few pages of the book, children are introduced to parts of the universe beyond the solar system: stars, galaxies and black holes.

-This book is a perfect balance of detail with clear presentation (most pages have just a few paragraphs to read) and attractive, informative illustrations and photographs.
-It would be a popular choice for children who want to read non-fiction for pleasure (the comic book style illustration helps!) as well as teachers looking for something to use with younger year groups to support the teaching of navigating information texts.
+The Daredevil’s Guide to Outer Space is a perfect balance of detail with clear presentation (most pages have just a few paragraphs to read) and attractive, informative illustrations and photographs.
+It would be a popular choice for children who want to read nonfiction for pleasure (the comic book style illustration helps!) as well as teachers looking for something to use with younger year groups to support the teaching of navigating information texts.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.